em0n0/RedHat-9-Hardening/README.md

 ##  Mandatory Manual Next Steps

-Because the security pipeline enforces strict MFA and Public Key validation, **you must complete these manual tasks before closing your terminal window** to avoid losing access to the machine.
+Because the  pipeline enforces strict MFA and Public Key validation, **you must complete these manual tasks before closing your terminal window** to avoid losing access to the machine.

 ### Step 1: Copy Your SSH Public Key to the Server